buckster12/aviasales-chrome/README.md

 Features:

-* check flies between two dates and check the cheapest
+* check all possible flights between two dates and check the cheapest price
 * set a num of days of your holidays